gitHiele/purify-s-engine/README.md

 * Under chrome://extensions
 * Turn on developer mode,
 * Press load unpacked,
-* select the folder Purified SEngine, and press Select Folder *and it should say succesfully installed!
+* Select the folder Purified SEngine, and press Select Folder *and it should say succesfully installed!

 ## Contact: